Palatka Family Lawyer Dedicated to Your Family Law Needs

-Family law covers many areas including divorce, alimony, child support, time sharing, adoptions, modifications, paternity, and guardianships.
-The Palatka Divorce Lawyers of Douglas Law Firm are willing and able to help if your family has a legal concern in one of these areas.
-We have attorneys in Jacksonville, St. Augustine, and Palatka who focus on this area of law and will be there for you side by side.
-Call today for a complimentary consultation with one of our qualified attorneys.
+Family law covers many areas including divorce, alimony, child support, time-sharing, adoptions, modifications, paternity, and guardianships.
+Every Palatka family attorney at Douglas Law Firm is willing and able to help if your family has a legal concern in one of these areas.
+We have divorce and family law attorneys in Jacksonville, St. Augustine, and Palatka who focus on family law and will be there for you every step of the way.
+Call a Palatka family attorney for a complimentary consultation today at 800-705-5457.

 Parenting Plans and Support

-Florida law operates under the presumption that shared parental responsibility is in the best interest of the children, which means that both parents are responsible for any decision making regarding their children, whether that be educational, religious, or medical.
-Additionally, parents must enter into a Parenting Plan that will dictate the time-sharing (formerly "visitation") of the minor children.
+Florida law operates under the presumption that shared parental responsibility is in the best interest of the children, which means that both parents are responsible for any decision making regarding their children.
+That decision-making includes educational, religious, and medical needs.
+Additionally, parents must enter into a custody arrangement known as a Parenting Plan that will dictate the time-sharing (formerly "visitation") of the minor children.
 We tailor our Parenting Plans to fit your precise needs regarding what is in your children's best interests.

-Child support guidelines are governed by a formula that considers several factors, including: the number of children; the net income of both parties; the health care costs for the minor children; the expected daycare costs; and any past-due child support.
-We will work with you to ensure you understand Florida's child support laws and how they relate to your case.
+Child support guidelines are governed by a formula that considers several factors, including the number of children; the net income of both parties; the health care costs for the minor children; the expected daycare costs; and any past-due child support.
+Your Palatka family lawyer will work with you to ensure you understand Florida's child support laws and how they relate to your case.

-If you believe that your loved one can no longer manage his or her affairs, contact us for a consultation to explore your options.
+If you believe that your loved one can no longer manage his or her affairs, contact a Palatka family lawyer for a consultation to explore your options.

 It is important to remember that the father of a child born to unmarried parents does not automatically have the rights or responsibilities of paternity.
 When a child is born out of wedlock, many legal issues can be addressed by a paternity action, including: